Paulmicha/css-organization/README.md

 - **Components** : designed components, chunks of UI (more explicitly named)
 - **Utils** or *trumps* : helpers and overrides, only affects one piece of the DOM (usually `!important`)

-While we're looking into what makes an architecture "good", the goal of having *less questions to ask* should be appended with *oneself* - see one of [Steve Krug's *Don't Make me think*](https://www.sensible.com/dmmt.html) illustration :
+Looking into what makes an architecture "good", the goal of having *less questions to ask* can be illustrated in one of [Steve Krug's *Don't Make me think*](https://www.sensible.com/dmmt.html) eloquent strip :

 ![Steve Krug's illustration : Obvious VS Requires-Thought](Dont-Make-Me-Think-Steve-Krug-Obvious-VS-Requires-Thought.jpg)

-Even though it describes a hesitation about the [naming](http://martinfowler.com/bliki/TwoHardThings.html) of a button label, a similar "cost" would be incurred by an architecture (or any set of rules) that would be unclear, or not obvious to the developer.
+Even though this particular illustration describes a hesitation about the [naming](http://martinfowler.com/bliki/TwoHardThings.html) of a button [label](https://uxplanet.org/microcopy-tiny-words-with-a-huge-ux-impact-90140acc6e42), a similar "cost" would be incurred by an architecture (or any set of rules) that would be unclear, or not obvious to the developer.
 In other words, and especially in a composable, modular system, *"we need to care about one another's scarce cognitive resources"* - see [Kathy Sierra (Serious Pony) keynote](https://www.youtube.com/watch?v=FKTxC9pl-WM).
-*Naming things* is regularly brought up because it can significantly speed up (or slow down) the understanding, communication, and ultimately, the adoption of a component, pattern, or organization in our case.
+Among other factors, *naming things* is part of important architectural decisions, as it can contribute to speed up (or slow down) the understanding, communication, and ultimately, the adoption of a component, pattern, or organization in our case.

-In an attempt to simplify the general structure of our CSS filebase, and hopefully to cut down the time spent thinking about structural decisions (by trying to make things more obvious and *predictable*), another proposition of a 3-part categorization is illustrated below.
+In an attempt to simplify the general structure of the CSS codebase, and to cut down the time spent thinking about structural decisions (by trying to make things more obvious and *predictable*), another proposition of a 3-part categorization is explained below.

 ## File structure

-Here are suggestions for organizing CSS files into 3 subfolders (base, generic, and specific) - each of which can perfectly be further sub-divided into as many levels as necessary.
+Here are suggestions for organizing CSS files into 3 sub-folders (base, generic, and specific) - each of which can perfectly be further sub-divided into as many sub-categories as necessary.
+Both folder and file names can be considered categories.
-The "starting" folder itself may either be plcaed in a dedicated CSS folder, or integrated into a modular, component-oriented folder structure :
+The *generic* folder may also be used as an "incubator" of potential future abstract, reusable components - suggesting a component "maturation" process.

 ### Centralized, Single CSS folder
 Current structure of the source code available as an example in this repository (comes from a Drupal 7 theme).